GLOBAL MARKETS-Stocks drift lower, US yields rise but growth outlook dims

 GRAPHIC-Take Five: A central bank bonanza

-(Reporting by Herbert Lash; Additional reporting by Nell Mackenzie and Dhara Ranasinghe in London and Stella Qiu in Sydney; Editing by Philippa Fletcher, Alexander Smith and Christina Fincher)
+(Reporting by Herbert Lash; Additional reporting by Nell Mackenzie and Dhara Ranasinghe in London and Stella Qiu in Sydney; Editing by Philippa Fletcher, Alexander Smith, Christina Fincher, William Maclean)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))